Dynamic Workflows: Advanced Example - Modifying the Schema Feature

 Mid-Atlantic 1235 169

-This is a simple pivot around the Region field and also note that we are not doing any grand totals of the data.
+This is a simple pivot around the Region field.
+Note that we are not doing any grand totals of the data.
 How can we do this with FME?

 Step-by-Step Instructions